-- 5.1 During this bedding in period (12 weeks from contract go live date) all contractors have encountered examples of the following service issues - Late delivery of some consumable supplies. - Some delay in response to repair requests within the contractual timescales.

-- In some instances the Helpdesks not following up with requests when parts have been ordered. - Cleaning below the required standard in some instances. - Some issues with bins not being delivered to site - Planned Preventative Maintenance delayed in some areas. - Some confusion on who is responsible for providing caretaking and handyman services at certain sites, as not all KCC caretakers and handyman staff transferred to the contractors and were retained by the services. - 5.2 The contract management teams of both KCC Property and the TFM contractors have worked hard to resolve the above issues.
+- 5.2 The attached appendices show the areas where Performance Deductions have been identified in Mid and West Kent.
+During this period all contractors (including Kier) have encountered issues with responding to a number of requests on time, and in particular with the following services - Late delivery of some consumable supplies. - Some delay in response to repair requests within the contractual timescales. - In some instances the Helpdesks not following up with requests when parts have been ordered. - Cleaning below the required standard in some instances. - Some issues with bins not being delivered to site - Planned Preventative Maintenance delayed in some areas. - Some confusion on who is responsible for providing caretaking and handyman services at certain sites, as not all KCC caretakers and handyman staff transferred to the contractors and were retained by the services. - 5.3 The contract management teams of both KCC Property and the TFM contractors have worked hard to resolve the above issues.
 Actions have included - Meetings arranged and attended with area managers and stakeholders from the services that have raised concern with the new service.
 These meetings are also used to explain the TFM services and service matrix. - The KCC Property team being the point of escalation for service users if a request has not been actioned or is unresolved. - Daily clarification to site users at meetings, by phone and email, on the scope of individual works. - Identification of incorrect contractual services items and resultant changes within the individual site matrix for those sites. - Daily contact between both teams to resolve items which require contractual clarification. - Continuation of specialist sub-suppliers to some locations to maintain consistency of service i.e. care homes. - As per item 4.7 weekly meetings with contractors to review issues and services and management and monitoring of the contracts.